4 Reasons Why Do Dogs Lick When You Blow in Their Face

 If you have ever blown on your dog’s—or even your cat’s—nose, it is quite possible that you have witnessed an unfavorable reaction from your furry buddy.
-It may be in the form of avoidance or them licking their own face, but why exactly does that happen?
+It may be in the form of avoidance or them licking their face, but why exactly does that happen?
 Why do dogs lick when you blow in their face?

 When you blow in a pup’s face, it quickly dries up the soft moist surface of their nose, initiating the licking reflex to remoisturize the area.
-A couple of other reasons for dogs to lick their nose after a blow includes them being surprised (since they’re incapable of blowing air from their lips like we humans do) as well as licking to encourage some distance between the two of you because they simply don’t like the sensation of the burst of air.
+A couple of other reasons for dogs to lick their nose after a blow include them being surprised (since they’re incapable of blowing air from their lips as we humans do) as well as licking to encourage some distance between the two of you because they simply don’t like the sensation of the burst of air.

 Dogs naturally really hate having air blown on their faces.
 Let’s discuss why exactly they hate this sensation so much and what you can do to keep them happy and engaged.